Environmental Humanities Minor

 EH students can explore international approaches to sustainable living, including philosophies and lifeways of the global south and of Indigenous nations worldwide.
 EH embraces the arts as a means of storytelling and advocating for environmental health, and it embraces philosophy and history as means of better knowing where we are and how we might best live as humans in a changing climate.
 This is a minor that works well with science and technology majors, to help students cultivate a broad cultural vision, imagination, and vocabulary for change.

-Minor in Environmental Humanities
+Environmental Humanities Minor Requirements

 Courses used to fulfill the minor requirements must be taken for a letter grade and passed with a grade of C- or better.